irajgill/EVM-FROM-SCRATCH/README.md

 # EVM-FROM-SCRATCH

-EVM-FROM-SCRATCH is a clean-room implementation of the Ethereum Virtual Machine (EVM) in Go.
+EVM-FROM-SCRATCH is an implementation of the Ethereum Virtual Machine (EVM) in Go.
 It follows the Ethereum Yellow Paper, with clear, idiomatic Go code for accessibility and extensibility.

 ## Features